OpenSourceFellows/amplify/.github/CONTRIBUTING.md

 ### Prerequisites

-If you are using a MacOS or Linux device, you can setup all of the prerequisites by running one convenient script:
+If you are using a MacOS or Linux system, you can setup all of the prerequisites by running one convenient script:

 ```shell
 script/bootstrap